nikkirs/azure-docs/articles/azure-maps/map-add-tile-layer.md

 ## Add a tile layer

  This sample shows how to create a tile layer that points to a set of tiles.
-This sample uses the x, y, zoom tiling system. he source of this tile layer is the [OpenSeaMap project](https://openseamap.org/index.php), which contains crowd sourced nautical charts.
+This sample uses the x, y, zoom tiling system.
+The source of this tile layer is the [OpenSeaMap project](https://openseamap.org/index.php), which contains crowd sourced nautical charts.
 When viewing radar data, ideally users would clearly see the labels of cities as they navigate the map.
 This behavior can be implemented by inserting the tile layer below the `labels` layer.

 ```javascript
 //Create a tile layer and add it to the map below the label layer.